Graduate and Postdoc Trainees

 Misty Proffitt

 Misty is interested in the evolution of physiological mechanisms which underlie sexually dimorphic behavior.
 In Misty’s dissertation, she examined how species variation in steroid hormone related gene expression in the brain contributes to sexually dimorphic behavior.
 Ghost knifefish provide a unique opportunity to examine these types of questions because 1) the electric organ discharge frequency (behavior) is controlled by a simple neural circuit, 2) this neural circuit is mediated by hormones, 3) there is species variation in the degree of sexual dimorphism in the signal.
 Misty used a comparative framework by examining gene expression of three closely related knifefish species, which vary with respect to degree of sexual dimorphism, to examine how hormone related genes contribute to differences in sexual dimorphic behavior.
-Misty is currently anNSF Postdoctoral Fellow at the Inversity of Tennessee.
+Misty is currently a Research Scientist at Crown Laboratories.

 Tessa Steiniche